wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 state.
 For `GETS` requests, there cannot be any invalidation, since `GETS` is only sent when the initial state is I, which will not be changed at all by invalidation.

+### Terminal Caches

+The cache controller for terminal caches are simpler than middle level caches, since terminal caches do not have sharers list to maintain and hence do not have `tcc` objects.
+Invalidation lock is still present in `bcc`, since invalidation from higher levels may still interfere with cache access.
+Correspondingly, in `startAccess()`, terminal caches only unlock the given `childLock` in the request object, and locks its own `bcc`.
+In `endAccess()`, `childLock` will be re-acquired before releasing `bcc`.

 ## FilterCache Optimization

 Locking, no matter how lightweight it is made to be, will almost definitely incur a cache miss and memory fence when the